 Jon joined Shift in 2011.
-He is based in New Orleans and directs our projects in the Americas.
+He is based in New Orleans and directs Shift Inc, our US sister organization.

 He works primarily on Historypin as our Strategic Partnerships Director and is responsible for US fundraising initiatives and developing client and commmunity relations, as well as managing the US based Historypin projects and Community Officers.